Overview

 The form will be available at: https://www.vu.edu.au/current-students/your-course/forms/supplementary-a...

-Students in any Bachelor of Laws may apply to transfer into the Bachelor of Laws (Honours) degree once they have completed a minimum 192 credit points and have attained an average mark of Distinction or above i.e. 70–100%.
+Students who enrolled post 2015 in any Bachelor of Laws may apply to transfer into the Bachelor of Laws (Honours) degree once they have completed a minimum 192 credit points and have attained an average mark of Distinction or above i.e. 70–100%.
 Applicants will be assessed on the highest grades achieved in the top 12 Law units.
 Students will be further assessed on an outline of a proposed thesis topic and availability of a college based or college affiliated supervisor.
 Successful applicants will enrol in both Advanced Research Legal Methods and Advanced Legal Research Dissertation instead of 24 credit points of law electives.

 Pathways & credits